KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.9.7 =
+* New Feature: German translation file included by default.
+* Bug Fix: Fixed language .mo files from not being included correctly.
+Now including your own translation .mo file should work.

 = 0.9.6 =
 * New Feature: Included a 'kebo_twitter.pot' file, so that users can translate the plugin into their own language.
 If you do translate it, I would be grateful if you could send the files to me and we will include them in the plugin.